ccb-hms/ontology-mapper/README.md

 ```

 ## Programmatic Usage
-The tool can be executed in Python with either of the two following functions:
+The tool can be executed in Python with any of the three following functions:

 ```python
 text2term.map_file(input_file='/some/file.txt',